 In the unlikely event of any major incident, the Race Director and Emergency Services have the right to:

 • Alter or shorten the route, but still provide a race if possible

 • Stop the race at any time, if deemed necessary

 This would be in circumstances beyond the control of race organisers and no refunds would be given.

-Race pacers will be on the course.
+Race pacers will be on the course wearing sail flags that correspond to your runner number colour/estimated finish time.
 They are a friendly bunch and there to enhance your experience so look out for them and say hello!
-We are grateful to the following runners who have agreed to be pacers for this year’s race: Sub 1:30hrs – Nick Dukes Sub 1:45hrs – Johnnie Johnson Sub 2:00hrs – Nick Williams Sub 2:15hrs – Ian Henry
+Many thanks to the experienced runners who have agreed to be pacers for this year’s race.

-Meeting points A-Z will be positioned in front of the museum (between King Edward V11 Avenue and Museum Avenue in the Civic Centre) for repatriation.
+Meeting points will be positioned on the Museum steps in the Civic Centre for repatriation.